kalaksi/docker-tftpd/README.md

 Here's an overview of the directory structure with an example boot image for LibreELEC and another for RaspBian (Raspberry Pi).
 ```
 /tftpboot
- ├── pxelinux.cfg           <- Configuration directory.
+ ├── pxelinux.cfg           <- Configuration directory (for pxelinux).
 Mount your own directory over this to customize.
  │   └── default            <- Example configuration that only contains the "Boot from local disk" option.
  ├── boot                   <- Place your boot files here.
  │   ├── libreelec